 Several times tonnage figures have pal seaports.
-'At present, approximately 50,000 vessels, carrying in their holds more than 40,000,000 tons of cargo for foreign trade, cut furtion, Hongkong is a free port.
-Consequently, its very existence deing center for all South China.
-To be geographically accurate, one should call the city Victoria, port has taken the name of the island colony, derived from the Streams, or Good Harbor).
+'At present, approximately 50,000 vessels, carrying in their holds more than 40,000,000 tons of cargo for foreign trade, cut furrows in and out of the harbor anfor a few articles of local consumption, Hongkong is a free port.
+Consequently, its very existence depends upon its service as distributing center for all South China.

+To be geographically accurate, one should call the city Victoria, but, save for official documents, the port has taken the name of the island colony, derived from the Chinese Heung Kong (Fragrant Streams, or Good Harbor).

-To the mountainous Hongkong colony, Kowloon, on the mainland oppo-New York district, the district of site, was added, later to be extendvery much like the Dutch capturing specially leased New Territories.
-In all, this oasis of British-controlled activity now embraces 391 square
+To the mountainous Hongkong colony, Kowloon, on the mainland opposite, was added, later to be extended again by the inclusion of the all, this oasis of British-controlled activity now embraces 391 square

 After you have explored Hongkong's Chinatown, splashed with its colorful hieroglyphics, the stairstepped streets, markets, and curio shops, take a ride up the cable tramway to the Peak; or, if you desire, you can make the steep ascent in a bobbing sedan chair, carried on the shoulders of perspiring coolies.
-So that Curley would not-it Here, high above the noise of commerce, you are among the palaces of the wealthy.
+Here, high above the noise of commerce, you are among the palaces of the wealthy.